nszczerba99/nszczerba99.github.io/_projects/(1) Spotify Redesign.md

 - Version 2 of the new podcast look.

 Additionally, there were several comments on other design aspects.
 The "Choose what to see" panel on the Home screen received a lot of praise.
 However, it was suggested that the separation of podcasts and music still needed improvement, with recommendations to create separate Home and Search for these two categories.

+## Takeaways

+### Understanding user diversity

+One of the key takeaways from this project was the realization of how **diverse** the **user base** can be, with different needs and preferences.
+For example, some users only used Spotify for **podcasts**, while others used it exclusively for **music**.
+This highlighted the importance of understanding various **user types** and their specific needs before jumping into the design process.

+### Overcoming personal bias

+Another valuable lesson was learning to combat my own **bias** as a Spotify user.
+While I have my own frustrations and pain points with the app, I had to remind myself that my **personal opinions** could not be the sole basis for the redesign.
+It was essential to focus on a wide range of **user experiences**, ensuring I didn’t prioritize my own needs above others’.
+This reinforced the importance of **user-centered design**, where insights from diverse users guide the solution.

+### Motivation and enjoyment

+On a positive note, being a **Spotify user** myself also provided **motivation** throughout the redesign process.
+My personal experience with the app made the project more **engaging**, and I found **joy** in tackling design challenges.
+This showed me that **UX design** can be both fun and rewarding when you’re deeply involved in solving real user problems.

+### A valuable learning experience

+Ultimately, this project was a fantastic **learning opportunity**.
+It taught me a lot about the **design process** and allowed me to explore **Figma’s features** in depth.
+I also received valuable **guidance** from my **mentor** throughout the project, which helped me deepen my understanding of UX design and refine my approach to **user-centered solutions**.